 It’s also not surprising that ClearScale frequently helps customers with compliance requirements, including those of FedRAMP.
 We do have both the experience and expertise in dealing with compliance issues.
 Often, our solutions involve the use of automation to help accelerate the various processes required to meet compliance requirements.
 In the case of FedRAMP, that can help drastically reduce the typical 12-18 month timeframe for compliance.

 That was the case for one ClearScale customer that was recently preparing for a FedRAMP audit.
-Among its requirements as to establish a secure configuration posture that required hardening its Amazon Elastic Compute Cloud (Amazon EC2) instances to Center for Internet Security (CIS) Benchmark Standards.
+Among its requirements was to establish a secure configuration posture that required hardening its Amazon Elastic Compute Cloud (Amazon EC2) instances to Center for Internet Security (CIS) Benchmark Standards.
 Hardening reduces attack surfaces to enhance a system’s security, improving security beyond a system’s default settings.

 Specifically, the customer needed custom Ansible playbooks created based on the CIS Benchmarks for the Ubuntu Linux operating systems.
-Ansible is an open-source tool for automated configuration management, orchestration, provisioning of systems, zero-time rolling updates and application deployment.
+Ansible is an open-source tool for automated configuration management, orchestration, provisioning of systems, zero-time rolling updates, and application deployment.
 Playbooks are Ansible’s configuration, deployment, and orchestration language.
 They can describe a policy for remote systems to enforce or the steps for a general IT process.

 The ClearScale Solution